Does Sunscreen Prevent Tanning?

 Sun protection items and towel on top of bed

-We also know that there are two different types of sunscreen: mineral sunscreen and chemical sunscreen.
-Mineral sunscreen is the recommended option for many reasons.
+Chemical sunscreens protect your skin by using chemicals to neutralize the sun’s harmful rays.
 Mineral sunscreens use only natural ingredients and don’t penetrate your skin, so they don’t need to be absorbed into your skin in order to work.
-Mineral sunscreens sit on top of the skin and deflect UV rays, so they do a great job of protecting you, without exposing you to chemicals.
+Mineral sunscreens sit on top of the skin and deflect UV rays.
+They do a great job of protecting you without exposing you to chemicals.

 Keep Your Skin Healthy & Glowing with the Right Sun Protection

-Your health is so much more important than that golden glow.
-You might feel good in the moment, but when you start to see wrinkles at a young age, you’ll regret having not worn enough sunscreen.
-But that doesn’t mean you can’t achieve that look of a sun-soaked summer, that’s what sunscreen with bronzer for.
+Your long-term well-being is so much more important than that golden glow.
+A tan may look good for a moment, but when you start to see wrinkles at a young age, you’ll regret having not worn enough sunscreen.